kwibus/myLang/idees.md

         +| C
 ```
 ###  pro/con
 con
  * make type system more complicated
- * makes searching for fiting  function more diffecult, you can`t see from te type signature P2 that it can be applied inplace of P1
+ * makes searching for fitting  function more difficult, you can`t see from te type signature P2 that it can be applied inplace of P1
  * more ways to do things
  * some opptimazations are inposiable ore harder ?
  * sum type generates error when there no default action (eval1 )